Restaurant in Lisbon, Portugal

 Verdict: The most distinctive dinner in Lisbon for the price

 If you are looking for a special-occasion restaurant in Lisbon that does something genuinely different, Oven is worth booking.
-It holds a Michelin Plate (2024 and 2025), serves Nepali cuisine in a city where that is a rare find, and prices the experience at €€, making it one of the more accessible Michelin-recognised tables in the Portuguese capital.
+It holds a Michelin Plate (2024 and 2025), serves Nepali cuisine in a city where that is a rare find, prices the experience at €€, making it one of the more accessible Michelin-recognised tables in the Portuguese capital.
 For a date night, a birthday dinner, or any occasion where you want to impress without a four-figure bill, this is a strong call.

 What to Expect

 Oven sits at R. dos Fanqueiros 232 in the Baixa district, Lisbon's historic downtown core.
-The restaurant takes its name from the tandoor oven that anchors the open kitchen, and that oven is not a prop.
-It produces the naan bread and the marinaded grills, lamb ribs, duck, and chicken, each prepared with Nepali herbs and spices.
+The restaurant takes its name from the tandoor oven that anchors the open kitchen, that oven is not a prop.
+It produces the naan bread and the marinaded grills, lamb ribs, duck, chicken, each prepared with Nepali herbs and spices.
 The open kitchen means the aromas from that oven reach you before your food does: charred bread, roasting spiced meat, the particular warmth of a clay oven at full temperature.
 If that combination of scent and theatre matters to you on a special occasion, Oven is set up to deliver it.

 The cooking moves across a culinary corridor from India to Nepal, with a contemporary edge that keeps it from feeling like a heritage-museum exercise.
-The kitchen uses tandoor technique as its structural backbone, and the menu builds outward from there.
+The kitchen uses tandoor technique as its structural backbone, the menu builds outward from there.
 For first-timers, the advice the Michelin guide itself surfaces is practical and worth repeating: ask staff about spice levels on each dish before you order.
-The kitchen is not calibrating for a tourist baseline, and getting that conversation right at the start will shape the meal significantly.
+The kitchen is not calibrating for a tourist baseline, getting that conversation right at the start will shape the meal significantly.

-On the drinks side, the wine list carries around 2,370 selections across an inventory of 10,000 bottles, with particular depth in California, France (Burgundy and Bordeaux), Italy, Germany, and Austria.
+On the drinks side, the wine list carries around 2,370 selections across an inventory of 10,000 bottles, with particular depth in California, France (Burgundy and Bordeaux), Italy, Germany, Austria.
 Wine pricing sits at the mid-tier ($$), meaning you will find range across price points rather than a list built around trophy bottles.
 Corkage is available at €25 if you prefer to bring something specific.
-For a special occasion, it is worth asking Wine Director Pratik Ghimire or the sommelier team for a pairing recommendation: a list of that depth, attached to a kitchen this specific, gives them real material to work with.
+For a special occasion, it is worth asking Wine Director Pratik Ghimire or the sommelier team for a pairing recommendation: a list of that depth, attached to a kitchen this specific, gives them real material to work.

 Booking and Timing

-At the €€ price point with a Michelin Plate and a 4.8 Google rating across 1,516 reviews, Oven draws consistent demand.
 That said, booking difficulty is rated as easy by current standards, meaning you are unlikely to be shut out weeks in advance.
 For a special occasion where a specific date matters, booking a week to ten days ahead is a sensible window.
 If you are flexible on date, shorter notice is probably fine.
 Hours and a direct booking link are not confirmed in the current record, so use the address at R. dos Fanqueiros 232 to locate the restaurant directly and confirm availability on arrival or via walk-in inquiry.

 Who This Is For

-Oven is the right call if your group wants a Michelin-recognised dinner in Lisbon without paying €€€€ prices, and if you want something that does not duplicate the modern Portuguese cooking you will find at nearly every other table at this level in the city.
+Oven is the right call if your group wants a Michelin-recognised dinner in Lisbon without paying €€€€ prices, if you want something that does not duplicate the modern Portuguese cooking you will find at nearly every other table at this level in the city.
 It works well for two people on a date, for a small group celebrating something, or for a solo diner at the counter willing to engage with the kitchen.
 It is a harder sell if your group has serious spice aversions, only because the menu is built around a cuisine tradition where heat is structural rather than optional.
 The staff conversation about spice levels is not a formality in that context.

 For Nepali cuisine at this level of recognition outside the Kathmandu Valley, Oven sits in genuinely rare company.
 If you want to compare what a similar format looks like elsewhere, Gorkhali Kitchen in Tampa and OLD NEPAL in Tokyo are the closest Pearl-listed parallels in other cities.
 Neither operates in the same dining context as Lisbon's Baixa, which makes Oven a specific opportunity rather than a replicable choice.